Joe Brock

 Summer is the perfect time for a picnic!
 It’s also the perfect time for wine.
 Why not combine the two for a wonderful afternoon of fun?
 Just pack your picnic basket and head to any of these wineries (or others in the state).
 Here are some of our suggestions (in no particular order) for great wine and picnic adventures.
 Continue reading →

-Posted by Joe Brock in Food, Wine, Wineries and Vineyards, 0 comments
+Posted by Joe Brock in Food, 0 comments

 North Carolina Wines for Your 2016 Holiday Table